codacy-badger/expandable-djs-bot/docs/contributing/contributing-guide/commands.md

 And that's it!
 You've created a fully operational command.
 From here-on out, it's up to you to decide what you want to create using discord.js.

-If you want to use predefined embed colour values, you can just import tham with `require`, and all other configuration as well as that can be found in `src/core/configs`
+If you want to use predefined embed colour values, you can just import tham with from the .env file.

 ## Further Reading